EGRivas/swarm_project_robotsESPOL/README.md

 ros2 node list | grep data_logger
 ```

-**Note** *: We had a lot of issues with sensor plugins, mesh models (.STL) and other ROS2 and Gazebo Harmonic packages and resources
+**Note** *: We had a lot of issues with sensor plugins, mesh models (.STL) and other ROS2 and Gazebo Harmonic packages and resources.
-We changed to a simplified URDF model and use a laser scan sensor plugin that doesn't work pretty well
+We changed to a simplified URDF model and use a laser scan sensor plugin that doesn't work pretty well.
-If you know how to fix it, please contact with us*
+If you know how to fix it, please contact with us.*

 ### Getting help
 If problems persist:

-1. Check logs: ~/.ros/log/ for detailed error messages
+1. Check logs: ~/.ros/log/ for detailed error messages.
-2. Verify versions: Ensure ROS2 Jazzy + Gazebo Harmonic compatibility
+2. Verify versions: Ensure ROS2 Jazzy + Gazebo Harmonic compatibility.
-3. Clean rebuild: Remove build/ and install/ directories, rebuild
+3. Clean rebuild: Remove build/ and install/ directories, rebuild.
-4. System resources: Ensure sufficient RAM (8GB+) and CPU capacity
+4. System resources: Ensure sufficient RAM (8GB+) and CPU capacity.

 For additional support, include in your issue report: